The 21 Best Things To Do in Bucharest, Romania

 The Bucharest Comfort Suites Hotel is a very reasonably priced option and is located just outside the Old Town.
 Rooms at the property are fitted with air conditioning, and are spacious and comfortable.
 On top of that, staff at the hotel are extremely helpful and will assist wherever they can during your stay.

-Click here to see the latest prices for a stay at the Bucharest Comfort Suites Hotel on Booking.com!
+Click here to see the latest prices for a stay at the Comfort Suites Hotel on Booking.com!

-Treat yourself!
+Treat Yourself!

-Hilton Garden Inn Bucharest Old Town
+Hilton Garden Inn

 Located in the Old Town of Bucharest, the Hilton Garden Inn is unquestionably one of the best hotels in the city.
 The location really couldn’t be any better, with so many of the main attractions just a few minutes walk away.
 As you’d expect, rooms at the hotel have everything you need and are extremely comfortable, making for a great place to relax after a long day of exploring the city.